prioritizr/prioritizr/docs/articles/calibrating_trade-offs_tutorial.md

 ![](calibrating_trade-offs_tutorial_files/figure-html/process-cost-1.png)

-Next, we will pre-compute and maually re-scale the boundary length data.
+Next, we will pre-compute and manually re-scale the boundary length data.
 This procedure is important because boundary length values are often very high, which can cause numerical issues that result in excessive run times (see [`presolve_check()`](https://prioritizr.net/reference/presolve_check.md) for further details).